Naming Dropbox files and folders

 File and folder name recommendations

-Online-only content icon Use less than 260 characters in file or folder paths.
+Don’t use more than 260 characters in a file or folder path

-Online-only content icon Don’t use special characters in file names.
+☑ Don’t use special characters in file names

-Online-only content icon Don’t use the following characters in file or folder names:
+☑ Don’t use the following characters in file or folder names

-Online-only content icon Don’t add a space at the end of a file or folder name.
+☑ Don’t add a space at the end of a file or folder name

 For example, don’t name a file or folder “Panda .png”.